ericschulman/tx_milk_2yp/README.md

 * `dependencies.R` This file installs the necessary R dependencies and libraries for R

+* `models.R` code for loading in the data and running linear models is defined in this file and called in other scripts

+* `ext.R` This file tries to replicate the main tables from Fu 2011 and Lee 1999 from the paper with some extensions.

-* `replication.R` This file tries to replicate the main tables from the paper with some extensions.
+* `rep.R` This file tries to replicate the main tables from the paper with some extensions.

 * `data_clean.R` This is more post processing after the data is taken from the database